-After dinner everyone gathered around the campfire in the middle of the campsite where some of the local musicians were performing folk dances and more traditional music.
+After dinner everybody gathered around the campfire in the middle of the campsite where some of the local musicians were performing folk dances and more traditional music.

-In between all the music, dance and star gazing I spent the the night meeting other travellers and trading stories.
+In between all the music, dance and star gazing I spent the the night meeting other travelers and trading stories.

 It became insanely cold when the sun set and the temperature plummeted.
 In the Sahara the temperatures can drop as low as 0 degrees celsius after dark.
-Luckily for us we were given 3 camel blankets to sleep in.
-Unfortunately it wasn't enough for me, it was so cold I had to sleep that night under 3 layers of camel fur and fully clothed - with my beanie, thermals, jacket, boots and socks!
+Luckily for us we were given 3 thick camel blankets to sleep in.
+Unfortunately it wasn't enough for me, it was so cold I slept that night under 3 layers of camel fur and fully clothed - with my beanie, thermals, jacket, boots and socks!

-The highlight of the whole trip for me was definitely seeing the milky way so clearly.
+The highlight of the whole trip for me was definitely seeing the sky so clearly.
 Being out in the middle of nowhere, far from buildings and street lights meant that there was no light pollution in the air.
-So when you looked up into the sky, you could literally see the milky way!
+So when you looked up into the sky, you could literally see the cosmos!
 It was incredible.

-Trekking on sand was tough, after awhile it did get a little frustrating because the sand was sinking under the weight of my shoes.
+Trekking on sand was tough because the sand litterally sinks under the weight of your shoes.
 Every step I took dragged and I felt like I was constantly taking two steps forward and one step back.

 After our hike we returned to camp, had a quick breakfast and made our way back to Merzouga.

-Back at the Riad we decided to take the Vortex out for a throw as the sun set over the sand dunes.
+Back at the Riad we took the Vortex out for a throw as the sun set over the sand dunes.
 We noticed there were two local children watching us so we asked them if they wanted to join in.
 They were super eager to play and got really into it.
 Playing catch with the local kids was a fun way to close out our trip.

 Getting to spend new years eve in the Sahara desert has been one of the most amazing experiences I've had.
 If you are ever heading to Northern Africa, definitely do not miss the opportunity to check it out!